ffcabbar/graphql-yoga-example/README.md

 # graphql-yoga-example
 A simple example of a graphql server.

-# hello-world
+# Eat and Fun

-This directory contains a simple "Random Eat" example based on `graphql-yoga`.
+This directory contains a simple "Random Eat and Fun" example based on `graphql-yoga`.

 ## Get started